-I’ve split this list of wild and remote places in the UK into those that are suitable for families, should you want some adventure and exploration together, and those that are best for adults only; the beauty being all these places are in the UK, so there is a much greater chance of being able to plan a solo adventure for a few days if you crave some ‘me’ time.
+I’ve split this adventure ideas list of wild and remote places in the UK into those that are suitable for some outdoor fun with the family, should you want some adventure and exploration together, and those that are best for adults only; the beauty being all these places are in the UK, so there is a much greater chance of being able to plan a solo adventure for a few days if you crave some ‘me’ time.

 What are wild and remote places?